andrastantos/brew/docs/anachronistic-computer/peripherals.rst

     This chip doesn't have DMA apparently, but does have a multiplexed data/address bus.
 This would need significant external logic for us.
 It is a chip-graveyard anyway, as external buffers are also needed to buffer the data.

+There was the `HD63463 <https://datasheetspdf.com/pdf-file/1285972/HitachiSemiconductor/HD63463/1>`_ for MFM controllers.
+It seems a very nice 16-bit, DMA-based controller, not a nuisance to deal with at all.
+A decent competitor to the SCSI chips above.
+I just don't know when it was introduced.
+It was used in the `Archimedes A300 Hard-disk poddle <http://chrisacorns.computinghistory.org.uk/docs/Acorn/Manuals/Acorn_A300_SMCLSup.pdf>`_, so before second half of '80s for sure.

 Overall, surveying the landscape, even today - let alone back in the day - I would have come to the conclusion that SCSI is the way to, and most likely would have gone the same route as Apple did: the 5380 or one of it's many variants.

 Networking